m-lab/website/_posts/blog/2024-06-05-jun24-community-call.md

  <!--more-->

 ## Description

 “Fast-mda-traceroute aims at efficiently discovering multi-paths in network topologies.
 The latest work on fmda consists in more precise and faster probing, and extensive testing.
-While testing in the lab is valuable and gave reasonable confidence in the validity of the implementation, nothing can substitute to real-world testing.
+While testing in the lab is valuable and gives reasonable confidence in the validity of the implementation, nothing can substitute for real-world testing.
 With this presentation, we hope to trigger interest in the community and gather feedback from as many use cases as possible.”

 Téo Lohrer is an IT Engineer at [SUMMIT](https://summit.sorbonne-universite.fr/), an Engineering unit at Sorbonne Université in Paris where he collaborates with [Dioptra](https://dioptra.io/).
 Dioptra is an Internet cartography research group within the Networks and Performance Analysis (NPA) team at the LIP6 computer science laboratory in Paris, France.